 This post has been written by NekoJonez from NekoJonez’s Gaming Blog.
 This post is written to spread information about his experiences with content theft.
 NekoJonez isn’t a lawyer and please; if needed to seek legal advice.
 I’m not responsible if you don’t do your research or don’t read something for the consequences.

-PS: if you need any help on content theft, feel free to contact me.
+PS: if you need any help with content theft, feel free to contact me.
 I’ll try and do my best in helping you whereever I can.